EllaBrands/stanDev/Home.md

 * [Examples from BUGS and ARM](https://github.com/stan-dev/example-models/wiki)

-### Old Design Docs
+### Stan Feature Specs and Design Docs

-Some old design docs for Stan features:
+Specs and design docs and for Stan features, as originally proposed.
+See Stan developer group mailing list for more discussion around specific features.

 * [Functions Design](wiki/Function-Syntax-and-Semantics-Design)